 addition to my ongoing training in various schools of

-acceptance, which, from my perspective, are the foundations for lasting
+acceptance, and compassion, which, from my perspective, are the foundations for lasting

 There's only so much a website can do to convey who a person is, and I know how important it is to find a therapist who is a good fit.
 The best way to see if I'm the right therapist for you is to meet in person and see how it feels.
 Let's start with a free 15-minute phone consultation and see where it takes us.